vshn/provider-minio/README.md

 ### QuickStart Demonstration

-1. Get an API token exoscale.com
-1. TODO: TBD
+1. Make sure you have a kind cluster running and the config exported
-1. `make local-install`
+2. `make local-install`

 ### Kubernetes Webhook Troubleshooting
 TODO: there are currently no webhooks configured.